Kanji Ishiwara: Army revolutionaries

-However, Ishiwara stopped short of calling for a Shōwa Restoration and violent overthrow of the government.
+Ishiwara's idiosyncratic beliefs meant he never fully fit into the two primary factions that defined the 1930s Army.
+While he shared the mystical intensity of the Kōdōha, he rejected their chaotic and violent method of reform, instead favoring the organizational rationality and bureaucratic control associated with the Tōseiha.
 When the February 26 Incident erupted in 1936, rebels assassinated a number of major politicians and government leaders and demanded a change in government in line with Ishiwara's philosophies.
-However, Ishiwara dashed their hopes by speaking out strongly against the rebellion and demanding proclamation of martial law.
+However, Ishiwara spoke out strongly against the rebels, demanding proclamation of martial law and helping to coordinate the military response that suppressed the insurrection.

+Ishiwara stopped short of calling for a Shōwa Restoration and violent overthrow of the government.
 After Vice Chief of Staff Hajime Sugiyama pulled troops in from garrisons around Tokyo, Ishiwara was named Operations Officer of the Martial Law Headquarters.